chrisgrieser/shimmering-obsidian/README.md

 - `o.obsidian`: The hidden .obsidian folder located in your vault root will be opened in Finder.
 - `oapplicationsupport`: Open Obsidian's the Application Support folder.
 - `oplugin`: The plugin folder in the hidden `.obsidian` folder will be opened in Finder.
 - `otrash`: Open the hidden [.trash folder](https://help.obsidian.md/Advanced+topics/Deleting+files) located in your vault root will be opened in Finder.
-(Note that you have to select `Move to Obsidian trash` in the Obsidian settings under the `Files & Links` before deleted files can be found here.)
+(Note that you have to select `Move to Obsidian trash` in the Obsidian settings under the `Files & Links` pane before deleted files can be found here.)

 **`ovault`: Change the [vault].**
-- Conveniently switch the vault used by this workflow.
-(Currently, this workflow only works on one vault at the same time.)
+- Conveniently switch the vault used by _this workflow_.
+(This Alfred workflow can only work on one vault at the same time.)

 **`ocarl`: Search Carl's Autoreponses.**
 - Search and paste autoreponses from the beloved Discord Bot of the [Obsidian Discord Server](https://discord.gg/veuWUTm) 🐢